yvonnesarah/css-animation/README.md

 # css-animation

 ## 📌 Description
-The Cats Website is a basic HTML, CSS-based static website that showcases adorable cats.
-It includes a navigation bar, animated sections, interactive cat cards, and a simple contact form.
+The Cats Website is a basic webpage that provides information about cats and showcases featured feline friends through interactive cards.
+It's designed with HTML, CSS, and animations to create an engaging user experience.

 ## 🛠 Prerequisites
 N/A

 ## 📋 Criteria
 * Responsive design for different screen sizes
-* Animated elements using CSS animations
+* Smooth animations for better user experience
-* Simple and clean user interface
+* Organised and readable HTML & CSS
-* Interactive hover effects for better user experience
+* Easy-to-navigate sections: Home, About Cats, and Featured Cats

 ## 💻 Technologies Used
 The application is built with the following technologies: